gordonfrog/dda-new/README.md

 }
 ```

-EventsPublisher create an ApplicationEvent and publish a object,we get it via autowired, and we publish a object when receive a rabbitMQ message.Method receiveMessage is configured for listen customer messages.
+EventsPublisher creates an ApplicationEvent and publishes an object when Listener receives the message off rabbitMQ.
+(Method receiveMessage is configured to listen for customer messages.)

-Go to see Controller:
+Controller that reacts to EventsPublisher's ApplicationEvent:

 ```java
 @Controller